 Eyeliner has become a staple in my makeup routine.
-There are so many products and cool looks that you can achieve with eyeliner, it’s hard not to become interested in it.
-Before grabbing the latest color or the prettiest package at Sephora, make sure that you learn all about eyeliner for beginners.
+There are so many products and cool looks you can achieve with eyeliner it’s hard not to become interested in it.
+Before grabbing the latest color or the prettiest package at Sephora, ensure you learn all about eyeliner for beginners.

-Applying eyeliner is a completely different ball game, though.
+Applying eyeliner is an entirely different ball game, though.
 To learn how to apply liquid eyeliner, check out this article.
-It gives you a step-by-step guide, complete with pictures, to help you achieve the perfect look.
+It gives you a step-by-step guide with pictures to help you achieve the perfect look.

 Types Of Eyeliner

 Pencil eyeliners are usually recommended for beginners.
 These are easier to use than liquid products.
-Not only are they easier to use, but it also gives you a chance to get your personal technique down pat before switching to a more complicated product.
+Not only are they more straightforward to use, but it also give you a chance to get your technique down pat before switching to a more complicated product.

 Long ago, pencil eyeliners were just that – pencils.
 You had to sharpen them.
-They felt like you were drawing on your eyelid with a pencil that you would use in school.
-You can still find these pencils if you prefer them, but they are not the only type of pencil on the market.
+They felt like you were drawing on your eyelid with a pencil you would use in school.
+You can still find these pencils if you prefer, but they are not the only type on the market.

 Gel eyeliners are typically sold in a pot with a brush.
-These eyeliners tend to be a creamy consistency that falls in between a pencil eyeliner and a liquid product.
+These eyeliners tend to have a creamy consistency between a pencil eyeliner and a liquid product.
 They are easy to apply and less likely to smudge when compared to other eyeliners.

 Liquid eyeliner is the go-to choice for both staying power and dramatic looks.
 It’s easy to complete a cat eye with a flick of the wand.

 It is not the go-to choice for most beginners.
 This is because it has a definite learning curve.
 Liquid eyeliner can get messy.
-It can be more difficult to get the look you want, especially if you don’t have steady hands.
+Getting the look you want can be more challenging, especially if you don’t have steady hands.